-In particular, they will continue to support the work of Internal and External Audit and ensure appropriate responses are given to their recommendations, continue to monitor the implementation of the Procurement Action Plan and the effectiveness of the procurement arrangements operating across the council, the issues identified in relation to the Local Government Pension Scheme Regulations, the multi service contract management arrangements and any actions arising from the Annual Governance Statement action plan 2017/2018, to ensure the council continues to adopt the latest good practice.
+In particular, they will continue to support the work of Internal and External Audit and ensure appropriate responses are given to their recommendations, continue to monitor the implementation of the Procurement Action Plan and the effectiveness of the procurement arrangements operating across the council, the issues identified in relation to the capital Programme, the multi service contract management arrangements, the ICT strategy and associated business arrangements and any actions arising from the Annual Governance Statement action plan 2018/2019, to ensure the council continues to adopt the latest good practice.

-In addition, with risk management being a key contributor to good governance the Committee will be seeking assurance from management that risk management continues to operate effectively within the council and they will look to Internal Audit to provide the independent assurance that risk continues to be embedded into the council's key business activities.
+In addition, with risk management being a key contributor to good governance the Committee will continue to seek assurance from management that risk management continues to operate effectively within the council and they will look to Internal Audit to provide the independent assurance that risk management continues to be embedded into the council's key business activities.